 You Found the Watch, Now What?

 Once you find the watch, your next step is to determine what condition your watch is in.
 The more pristine the watch is, the higher the price you should get for it.
 There are exceptions for this, of course, but that’s usually a good rule of thumb.
 Having the service receipts on the watch is very important.
 Without service receipts, the watch’s mechanical condition is unknown and the watch could break at any point.

-If you don’t have service receipts, it’s a good idea to pay for service now.
+If you don’t have service receipts, it’s a good idea to pay for the service now.
 Depending on the watch, it can set you back as high as $1000, or as low as $100, depending on the condition.
 That way, you can ensure that you’ll get as high of a price as you can.
 Even if you’re not planning on selling the watch anytime soon, getting it serviced and keeping the service receipt will ensure your watch stays in good condition.
 Think of it as an investment.

 Get Your Watch Appraised

-Once you have an idea for how much your watch may be worth, its time to get it appraised.
+Once you have an idea of how much your watch may be worth, it’s time to get it appraised.
 If you suspect your watch is worth four or five figures, don’t bother with the small business pawn or jewelry stores – go to the big auction houses that have watch appraisal specialists such as Sotheby’s, Christie’s, or Philips.
 They won’t mess around with watches that are less than $1000, but you can email the auction houses and talk with the watch appraisers.
 Sending them a good photo of the watch may be all they need to make an appraisal.

 Once you have a value on your watch, the next step is to determine if you really want to sell it.
-The watch is likely to simply increase in value, and may give you pleasure for years to come.
+The watch is likely to simply increase in value and may give you pleasure for years to come.